Shaukat Tareen set to become Prime Minister Imran Khan's financial assistant: sources | ExBulletin

 The sources also said that it was also recommended that Tareen run for the Senate.

-Azhar was appointed as the new finance minister on Tuesday, the Cabinet Division confirmed with a notification, in addition to his portfolio of the Ministry of Industries and Production.
+Azhar was appointed as the new finance minister on Tuesday, the Cabinet split confirmed with a notification, in addition to his portfolio of the Ministry of Industries and Production.

 Prime Minister Imran Khan had asked former finance minister Abdul Hafeez Shaikh to step down, Azhar saying he was “honored to be given the additional charge”.